patrickbucher/read-think-write/content/procrastination-reveals-conflicts.md

 date: 2025-02-09T09:42:25+01:00
 ---

-I'm re-reading Nial A. Fiore's _The Now Habit_ to once again tackle my issues with procrastination, which is still my biggest struggle concerning my professional life.
+I'm re-reading Neil A. Fiore's _The Now Habit_ to once again tackle my issue with procrastination, which is still my biggest struggle concerning my professional life.
 While few would describe me as a chronic procrastinator—I handed in my Bachelor's thesis one week early, for example—there are a lot of things I do procrastinate.
-My internal process is usually messier than the output I produce, and only I know the struggle involved to produce those results.
+My internal process is usually messier than the output I produce, and only I know the struggle involved to achive those results.

 Having read _The Now Habit_ before, I struggled to implement the protocols described therein.
-I had a haunch that one major issue, which probably not applies to most readers, isn't discussed in the book: _unresolved_ or even _subconcious conflicts_.
+I had a hunch that one major issue, which probably not applies to most readers, isn't discussed in the book: _unresolved_ or even _undetected_ conflict.

 What I like about the book is that it avoids Freudian psychoanalysis; i.e. questions like _"What is wrong with me?"_ that only lead to more rumination